iurii-dziubiak/covid-memo-game/README.md

 I try to create something fun, creative, and motivating game during those really hard days of Covid-19.

-## During working on this project I have learnt:
+## During work on this project I have learned:
 - Finding DOM elements in the document tree.
 - Manipulate the DOM using JavaScript.
 - Handle user interactions with JavaScript event handlers.